jefflunt/nmspec/README.md

-`nmspec` (short for 'network message specification') is a subset of YAML used to specify the format of messages between two sides of a network connection.
+`nmspec` (short for 'network message specification') is a subset of YAML used to specify the format of communication protocols between two sides of a network connection.

-This gem will support network messengers in these two languages:
+As a starting point this gem will support network messengers in these two
+languages:

 * [Ruby 3.0.x][ruby-lang]
 * [GDScript 3.4][gdscript]